awmyhr/docker-sash/README.md

 very judiciously, and only when the utility outweighs the desire to keep the system 'pure.'

+Image size is just over 800MB.

 ### Fedora

 This is intended as a current version container.
 The image is sourced from the official image on Docker Hub.
 Packages are sourced first from the official Fedora repositories (base and updates), then from 3rd party repos, falling back to other package managers (such as pip) when needed.

+Image size is about 1.25GB.

 ### RHEL 7